 | Horses at Newbiggin Hall |

-From here the countryside switches from typical Moors country to more of a 'Rural England' feel, heading through a more open mixture of farmland, trees and fields - with the country starting to ever-so-slightly flatten out and tame itself, ahead of our arrival at the seaside.
+From here the countryside switches from typical Moors to a 'Rural England' feel - heading through a mixture of farmland, trees and fields - with the country starting to ever-so-slightly flatten out, and tame itself - ahead of our arrival at the seaside.

 |